soxueren/atsd/integration/stata/README.md

 ### Load weights dataset and cross join with datetimes

+Since the `Weights` are available for only one year, we will assume that the category weights are constant through the timespan and therefore can be repeated for each year from 2013 to 2017.

 ```
 clear
 odbc load, exec("SELECT tags.category as category, value as weight FROM 'inflation.cpi.categories.weight' ORDER BY datetime, category") dsn("ODBC_JDBC_SAMPLE")